ingig/code-narrator/docs/src/documentation/plugins/builders/BaseBuilder.ts.md

 public async getAnswer(name: string, args: any = {}, template = 'template', assistantMessages?: string[]): Promise<OpenAIResponse>;
 ```

-This method takes a `name`, `args`, `template`, and optional `assistantMessages` as input and returns a `Promise` that resolves to an `OpenAIResponse`.
-It uses the Liquid templating engine to render the template with the provided arguments and queries the OpenAI API with the generated question.
+This method takes the following parameters:

-**Parameters:**
+- `name`: A string representing the name of the file or method being documented.

-- `name`: The name of the entity for which the answer is being requested.
+- `args`: An optional object containing additional arguments for the question generation.
-- `args`: An object containing any additional arguments required for the template.
+- `template`: An optional string representing the template file to use for generating the question.
+Defaults to `'template'`.
-- `template`: The name of the template file to be used (default is 'template').
+- `assistantMessages`: An optional array of strings containing previous messages from the assistant.

-- `assistantMessages`: An optional array of strings containing any assistant messages to be included in the API request.
+The method returns a `Promise` that resolves to an `OpenAIResponse` object containing the GPT-generated answer.

 ### generateDocumentation